jsboak/sequential-commands-plugin/README.md

 `./gradlew clean build`

 # Install
-Copy the `SEQUENTIAL-COMMANDS-x.y.x.jar` file to the `$RDECK_BASE/libext/` directory inside your Rundeck installation.
+Copy the `sequential-commands-plugin-x.y.x.jar` file to the `$RDECK_BASE/libext/` directory inside your Rundeck installation.

 Or you can upload the jar file as described [here](https://docs.rundeck.com/docs/learning/howto/calling-apis.html#community-version-prerequisite).